The Different Types Of Lenses Used In Cataract Surgery Skip to main content

 By: Anil Birdi, MD

-What are the Different Types of Lenses Used for Cataract Surgery?
+Types of Lenses Used in Cataract Surgery

 Toric lens used in cataract surgery held on a finger